• Skip to primary navigation

 Search

-Howdy and Welcome to RWFM.
+Howdy and Welcome!

 I’m thrilled you’re here, and if this is your first time visiting the Department of Rangeland, Wildlife and Fisheries Management—no worries.
 We’re new here too and I’m honored to be your RWFM department head.